any-docs/css/content/reference/at-rules/@scope/index.md

 ```

 > [!NOTE]
 > It is important to understand that, while `@scope` allows you to isolate the application of selectors to specific DOM subtrees, it does not completely isolate the applied styles to within those subtrees.
-This is most noticeable with inheritance — properties that are inherited by children (for example {{cssxref("color")}} or {{cssxref("font-family")}}) will still be inherited, beyond any set scope limit.
+This is most noticeable with inheritance — properties that are inherited by children (for example `color` or `font-family`) will still be inherited, beyond any set scope limit.

 ### `:scope` pseudo-class within `@scope` blocks

-In the context of an `@scope` block, the {{cssxref(":scope")}} pseudo-class provides a convenient way to directly apply styles to the scope root, like so:
+In the context of an `@scope` block, the `:scope` pseudo-class provides a convenient way to directly apply styles to the scope root, like so:

 ```css
 @scope (.feature) {